shijithpk/website/content/blog/2021-12-21-wikipedia-page-abuse/index.md

 +++

 ### TLDR
-This post tries to find out which wikipedia pages about India are abused the most.
+This post tries to find out which wikipedia pages on India are abused the most.
 And by abuse, I mean people editing wikipedia pages to twist the truth and present their own version of events.
 Abuse here also covers blatant vandalism like deleting whole sections from a page.

 The level of abuse was determined by checking over 150,000 pages related to India on Wikipedia, going through their edit histories, and tallying how many users have had edits reverted.
 An edit being reverted is a sign that the edit was bad, or worse, malicious.
 So the number of users getting reverted on a page gives an idea of how much abuse a page is facing.